soulweaver91/project-carrot/README.md

 ##Running the game
-To be able to run Project Carrot, you are required to extract the Jazz Jackrabbit 2 assets from the `Anims2.j2a` file in its installation folder.
-A tool expressly targeting Project Carrot, [PCAE](https://github.com/soulweaver91/project-carrot-pcae), will automate this task for you, not only dumping the graphics and sounds but also assigning them an uniform name independent of their location inside the file itself.
+To be able to run Project Carrot, you are required to extract the Jazz Jackrabbit 2 assets from the `Anims.j2a` file in its installation folder.
+A tool specifically targeting Project Carrot, [PCAE](https://github.com/soulweaver91/project-carrot-pcae), will automate this task for you, not only dumping the graphics and sounds but also assigning them an uniform name independent of their location inside the file itself.
 Those files should be moved to `Data\Assets` relative